kvasdopil/ui-gen/docs/MEMORY.md

   - When sending modification: add incomplete point immediately to history, replace with completed point when generation finishes
   - If generation fails: remove the incomplete point to keep history clean
   - Check if last point matches prompt and is incomplete before replacing (prevents duplicates)
+  - Use existing timestamp when called from auto-generation to prevent duplicate points
+  - Reuse existing incomplete points instead of creating new ones when generation is triggered multiple times
+- **Location**: `src/components/Screen.tsx`

+### 13. Race Condition Prevention in Screen Updates

+- **Decision**: Use functional state updates and debounced storage saves to prevent race conditions
+- **Reason**:
+  - Multiple screens updating simultaneously could cause stale state issues
+  - Screen positions could be lost when updates happen concurrently
+  - Storage saves could overwrite in-flight updates
+- **Implementation**:
+  - `handleScreenUpdate` uses functional updates (`setScreens(prevScreens => ...)`) instead of closure state
+  - This ensures each update works with the latest state, preventing overwrites
+  - Screen saves are debounced by 300ms to batch rapid updates and prevent storage race conditions
+  - Position is always preserved unless explicitly updated in the updates object
+  - Added warning log if screen not found during update (for debugging)
+- **Location**: `src/app/page.tsx`

+### 14. Duplicate API Call Prevention

+- **Decision**: Use screen ID + timestamp for generation key and reuse existing incomplete points
+- **Reason**:
+  - Auto-generation effect could trigger multiple times with different timestamps
+  - Multiple API calls for the same generation waste resources and cause duplicate entries
+- **Implementation**:
+  - Generation key format: `${screenData.id}-${lastPoint.timestamp}` (more unique than prompt-timestamp)
+  - When auto-generation triggers, pass existing timestamp to `handleSend` to reuse incomplete point
+  - `handleSend` checks for existing incomplete points before creating new ones
+  - When called from auto-generation with existing timestamp, reuse the incomplete point from `screenData`
+  - Preserve original timestamp when completing conversation points
 - **Location**: `src/components/Screen.tsx`

 ## Environment Variables